-Student employment
+Student Employment

-Enrollment in the occupational therapy program is a full-time responsibility, and employment during the academic year is not recommended.
+Enrollment in the Occupational therapy program is a full-time responsibility, and employment during the academic year is not recommended.
 For students who do choose to be employed while enrolled in the program, academic activities and requirements must always take precedence over employment activities.
-Missing class for employment is not acceptable.
-Students should be aware that the occupational therapy educational program does require occasional evening and/or Saturday classes and events.
+Missing classes for employment s not acceptable.
+Students should be aware that the Occupational therapy educational program does require occasional evening and/or Saturday classes and events.